CodeYourFuture/syllabus-archive/react/overall-learning-objectives.md

   - Split across multiple files
 - Uses props to pass values between components
   - Data like numbers/strings/objects/arrays
-  - And functions for handling state changes
+  - Functions as event handlers
 - Uses state to react to user interaction
   - E.g. a button can be clicked to increment a counter
 - That fetches data from an API